Residual Deep Gaussian Processes on Manifolds: Additional Experimental Details

 with $x$ being an element of $\mathbb{S}_2$ embedded into $\mathbb{R}^3$ as the unit sphere centred at the origin. $Y_{2, 3}, Y_{1, 2}$ are spherical harmonics, smooth functions of their parameters.
 Singularities in $f^\ast$ are caused by the composition with $\varphi$, which converts $x$ from Cartesian to spherical coordinates, but swaps the positions of the colatitude $\theta$ and longitude $\phi$.
 The function $Y_{2, 3} \circ \varphi$ has singularities at the poles, while the function $Y_{1, 2} \circ \varphi \circ R$ has singularities around the equator.

 \paragraph{Variational parameters} To make the comparison between models as fair as possible, we set the number of inducing variables for each model in such a way that all models have almost the same total number of optimisable parameters.
+Specifically, we use the following formulae for the number of variational parameters $\alpha$ in a hidden layer, given that each GVF has $m$ inducing variables

 In projected GVFs of the residual deep GPs and in vector-valued GPs of the baseline models, we equip each scalar GP with 49 inducing variables, which corresponds to spherical harmonics up to the 7-th negative eigenvalue.
 For Hodge GVFs, we use 70 interdomain inducing variables, corresponding to vector spherical harmonics up to the 6-th negative eigenvalue of the Hodge Laplacian.
 Despite this, residual deep GPs with Hodge GVFs are still at a disadvantage: a single Hodge GVF has $2555$ variational parameters and $2 \cdot 3$ kernel parameters, a single projected GVF and manifold vector-valued GP has $3822$ variational parameters and $3 \cdot 3$ kernel parameters, while one Euclidean vector-valued GP has $3822$ variational parameters and $3 \cdot 4$ kernel parameters (we use automatic relevance determination (ARD), we get $4$ as the sum of $3$ length scale parameters and $1$ prior variance parameter).
 Furthermore, we optimise the inducing locations in the Euclidean vector-valued GPs of the baseline model, so that each of them have an additional $3 \cdot 49$ optimisable parameters.

 \paragraph{Training and evaluation} We optimise all models using the Adam optimiser \cite{kingma2015} for 1000 iterations with learning rate set to $0.01$.